Lee has a bachelor's in English Lit. She loves analyzing fiction and obsessing over books, film, and television.

 Queen Gertrude unwittingly drinking poison is supposed to make her more tragic than she already is.
 The play presents her as innocent and because it's a tragedy, it's supposed to be tragic that she is caught in the crossfire of the fires of men.

 The same can be said for Ophelia.
-These women didn't stand a chance, surrounded as they were by violence and intrigue, while being pulled every which way, constantly punished for following the script of loyalty to husband and father that they were handed at birth, never allowed to steer their own course and make their own choices like the men in the play.
+These women didn't stand a chance, surrounded as they were by violence and intrigue, while being pulled every which way.
+They were constantly punished for following the script of loyalty to husband and father that they were handed at birth, never allowed to steer their own course and make their own choices like the men in the play.